GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Introduction

 Though deep learning has revolutionized computer vision in many fields, digital pathology tasks such as cancer classification remain a complex problem in the domain.
 For natural images, the task usually relates to assigning a label to an image with an approximate size of 256 × 256 pixels, with the label being clearly visible and well-represented in the image.
 Gigapixel tissue whole-slide images (WSIs) break this assumption in digital pathology as images exhibit enormous heterogeneity and can be as large as 150,000 × 150,000 pixels.
 Further, labels are provided at the slide level and may be descriptive of a small region of pixels occupying a minuscule portion of the total image, or they may be descriptive of complex interactions between the substructures within the entire composition of the WSI \cite{laak2017a, yang2015a, glocker2019a}.

-Multiple Instance Learning (MIL) has become the prominent approach to address the computational complexity of WSI; however, the majority of methods in the literature focus only on a single level of magnification, usually $20x$ \cite{CLAM, DeepMIL, VarMIL, DGCN, PatchGCN, TransMIL, Zhou_CGC, Guan_2022}.
+Multiple Instance Learning (MIL) has become the prominent approach to address the computational complexity of WSI; however, the majority of methods in the literature focus only on a single level of magnification, usually $20\times$, due to the computational cost of including other magnifications \cite{CLAM, DeepMIL, VarMIL, DGCN, PatchGCN, TransMIL, Zhou_CGC, Guan_2022}.
 Using this magnification, a set of patches from each WSI are extracted and used as an instance-level representation.
 This neither captures the biological structure of the data nor does it follow the diagnostic protocols of pathologists.
-That is to say, WSIs at higher magnifications contain additional details about the cell nucleus and intra- and extra-cellular matrix, while at lower magnifications one might discern the presence of blood vessels, connective tissue, or muscle fibers.
+That is to say, WSIs at higher magnifications reveal finer details—such as the structure of the cell nucleus and the intra/extracellular matrix—whereas lower magnifications enable the identification of larger structures like blood vessels, connective tissue, or muscle fibers.
 Further, these structures are inconsistent from patient to patient, slide to slide, and subtype to subtype \cite{histology}.
 To capture this variability, pathologists generally use a variety of lenses in their inspection of a tissue sample under the microscope, switching between different magnifications as needed.
 They generally begin with low magnifications to identify regions of interest for making preliminary decisions before increasing magnifications to confirm or rule out diagnoses \cite{tizhoosh}.

-To address this challenge, several multi-magnification approaches have recently been introduced for different tasks of cancer subtyping, survival analysis, and image retrieval, though they are hindered as they often possess millions of parameters \cite{ZoomMIL, DSMIL, KimiaNet, Chen_Vit,multimag-1,multimag-2}.
+To address this challenge, several multi-magnification approaches have recently been introduced for various tasks such as cancer subtyping, survival analysis, and image retrieval.
+However, these models often possess millions of parameters, as briefly illustrated in Figure \ref{fig:teaser1}, and suffer from interpretability issues due to their modular complexity \cite{ZoomMIL, DSMIL, KimiaNet, Chen_Vit,multimag-1,multimag-2}.
+Although these models have demonstrated promise across different tasks, they are not well-suited for low-resource clinical settings, where computational resources are often limited and the infrastructure may not support large-scale computational clusters.
+Therefore, there is a critical need to develop approaches and models specifically designed for use in smaller clinics, where the hardware may consist of small GPUs with limited memory.
+These lightweight models must balance accuracy with efficiency, enabling reliable deployment on standard devices while ensuring real-time performance and ease of integration within existing clinical workflows.